 Peerless Pump Company will not be liable for any damages or delay caused by failure to comply with the provisions of this instruction manual.
-This pump is not to be operated at speeds, working pressures, discharge pressures, or temperatures higher than, nor used with liquids other than, stated in the original order acknowledgment without written permission of Peerless Pump Company.
+This pump is not to be operated at speeds, working pressures, discharge pressures, or temperatures higher than, nor used with liquids other than, stated in the order acknowledgment original without written permission of Peerless Pump Company.